learn-co-curriculum/fewps-intermediate-javascript-overview/README.md

 ## The Future

-You'll definitely want to have these lessons' techniques on your side when you start making really complicated JavaScript applications &mdash; as will happen when you start writing object-oriented JavaScript **or** when you start trying to use a JavaScript framework like React.
+You'll definitely want to have these lessons techniques on your side when you start making really complicated JavaScript applications &mdash; as will happen when you start writing object-oriented JavaScript **or** when you start trying to use a JavaScript framework like React.

 ## Key Outcomes

-* Identify specific instances' data-type from real-world contexts
+* Identify specific instances data-type from real-world contexts
 * Use convenient data manipulation methods provided by ES6: arrow function, rest / spread / default parameters, etc.
 * Uses Array "enumerator" methods: `map()`, `find()`, `filter()`, `reduce()`